bodrovis/jscrollpane-rails/README.md

     $ gem install jscrollpane-rails

-NOTE: this is a jQuery plugin so you will also need the `jquery-rails` gem:
+This is a jQuery plugin so you will also need the `jquery-rails` gem (for instance, Rails 5.1 does not have this gem by default anymore):

 * https://github.com/rails/jquery-rails